JakubMiodunka/youtube-downloader/README.md

 ## Description

 *YouTubeDownloader* is a CLI based script, which is capable to download a *YouTube* content in high quality and save it locally for further offline use.
+Since late 2024 script is not operational, due to changes made in **YouTube* API, which are not (yet) supported by *pytube* - still waiting for a fix.

 ### Dependencies